a-t-x-m/metrics/README.md

 ## Usage

-### Basic Examples
+Tracking of command provided by your package is enabled by default.
+Additionally, custom events can be fired from anywhere in your package.

-Once the Metrics class has been instantiated, custom events can be fired from anywhere in your package.
+**Example:**

 ```js
 // JavaScript